DuppyBad/DuppyBad/README.md

 - 👋 Hi, I’m @DuppyBad
 - 👀 I’m interested in ...
-Monke
+Cyber Security and Penetration Testing
 - 🌱 I’m currently learning ...
-Monke
+C
 - 💞️ I’m looking to collaborate on ...
 Cryptography challenges and binary exploitation
 - 📫 How to reach me ...
 DuppyBwoy@proton.me